armele/ott/README.md

   - Used apples for the food icons in homage to AppleSkin
 - Added a new custom health / hearts display to mimic Colorful Hearts ❤️
   - This displays all health hearts on one hud line to clean up the display
-  - Each set of 20 health is a new color (red, orange, yellow, etc.)
+  - Each set of 20 health is a new color
+    - Colors follow from Red through Pink with a step between each color
+    - If you somehow have more than 230 health it will wrap back to red
+    - Also, how in nine hells do you have more than 230 health?
 - Added new custom armor values display to mimic OverloadedArmorBar
   - This displays all armor values on one hud line to clean up the display
-  - Each set of 20 armor is a new color (brown, iron, gold, etc.)
+  - Each set of 20 armor is a new color
+    - Iron → Diamond Blue → Lapis Blue → Emerald Green → Gold → Purple → Red
+    - This covers 80 points of armor
+    - If you have more than 80 armor it will wrap back to Iron
+    - Also, if you somehow have more than 80 armor I'd love to know HOW
 - Pale Garden 1:1 backport
   - Because it's awesome and I want it
 - Suppressed the "Experimental Features" warning for new instances
-- Blocking the gates for animals so we don't have to chase livestock around
+- Blocking the gates for animals so we don't have to chase livestock around 🐮
   - Animals don't even acknowledge the gates, so they won't all cluster in front of it, either
   - Still need to put a roof on it for goats and frogs since those buggers jump
 - Adding floral hedges, blooming hedges, and creeping hedge